de-Medeiros-insect-lab/larval_diptera_tree/README.md

 After alignments, we lightly trimmed alignments removing flanking regions with few data points.
 For 18S and 28S, we also trimmed regions with fewer than 4 sequences in the middle of alignments.
 For the other genes, we manually trimmed the middle in multiples of 3 to avoid frame shifts.

+# Step 6 - concatenate alignments

+Used phyutility to concatenate alignments
+Manually modified the partitions file to the write format

 # Phylogenetic constraints
 The ultimate goal is to use these trees as family-level and genus-level constraints.